areebbbb/Synoas-Complete-Frontend-Backend/README.md

 - Auth
 - Track user activity
 - Showing personalized widget based on location and name
-- Showing random Quotes which use can interact with.
+- Showing random Quotes which user can interact with.

 ## Installation